1 Corinthians 7:29-31

 holding both so precious

-we could never put one down
+we could never put one downtime against space

 matter against energy